Understanding Trap States in InP and GaP Quantum Dots Through Density Functional Theory

-Here, we use DFT to study a large and diverse set of InP and GaP QDs and draw generalized conclusions on the nature of their trap states and the factors that influence trap depth.
+Here, we use DFT to study a large, diverse set of InP and GaP QDs and draw generalized conclusions on the nature of their trap states and the factors that influence trap depth.
 The six base QD morphologies studied here are summarized in Figure 1.
 Several important decisions inform the development of our test set.
-We focus on core-only QDs, carved from the corresponding bulk crystal using a well-established construction procedure \cite{goldzak_colloidal_2021,geva_morphology_2018}.
-In this way we create six starting QDs for both InP and GaP, chosen to represent distinct faceting and shape.
-The four larger models, with a diameter of 2.3 nm for the quasispherical QDs and an edge length of 3.0 nm for the tetrahedral QDs, represent the upper limit of computationally realizable QDs.
+We focus on core-only QDs, carved from the bulk crystal using a well-established construction procedure \cite{goldzak_colloidal_2021,geva_morphology_2018}.
+We create six starting QDs for both InP and GaP, chosen to represent distinct faceting and synthetically realizable shape\cite{kim_halideamine_2016,stein_probing_2018,kim_tailored_2021,zhao_engineering_2022,kim_shape-tuned_2022}.
+The four larger models, with diameters of 2-2.5 nm, represent the upper limit of computationally realizable QDs.
 The two smaller models allow for size extrapolation.
-Surfaces are passivated with F- ligands, representative of the well-established treatment of InP QDs with HF \cite{hughes_effects_2019,kim_trap_2018}, as a way of balancing computational efficiency with realistic passivation.
-Calculations show that larger halogen ligands create states close to the VBM, potentially interfering with the assignment of trap and bulk states (SI, Section I.I).
+Surfaces are passivated with X-type \ch{F-} ligands, representative of the well-established treatment of InP QDs with HF \cite{hughes_effects_2019,kim_trap_2018}.
+Calculations show that larger halogen ligands create states close to the VBM, potentially interfering with the assignment of trap and bulk states (SI I.I).
+As all our QDs are cation rich, one can equivalently think of them as stoichiometric \ch{InP}/\ch{GaP} cores passivated by Z-type \ch{InF3}/\ch{GaF3} ligands\cite{owen_coordination_2015}.